You are here: Start » User Interface » Creating Deep Learning Model

 Training instance segmentation model.

 Training may be a long process.
 During this time, training can be stopped.
-If no model is present (first training attempt) model with best validation accuracy will be saved.
+If no model is present (first training attempt), the model with best validation accuracy will be saved.
 Consecutive training attempts will prompt a user whether to replace the old model.

 6. Analyzing results